DigitalProductionExampleLibrary/ALab/docs/src/pages/main.md

 ![replace_texture_pack](../../public/baked_procedurals.jpg)

-Refer to the `Render Procedurals` section from [AL-specific content](../alSpecific) for more details on this.
+Refer to the `Render Procedurals` section from [NAS-specific content](../nasSpecific) for more details on this.

 ## Texture Pack